-First, the monster rebrand: Performax Labs, who’s put out updates to all of their products, including HyperMax, our favorite DMAA/DMHA-free pre workout.
+First, the monster rebrand: Performax Labs, who’s put out updates to all of their products, including HyperMax, one of our favorite pre workouts.
 But it’s really NootropiMax, the nootropic, that got us hooked, and is our favorite nootropic right now.

 With this new line, and everything Maxed out, 2018 should be the year of the Performax.

 Primeval Labs, RedCon1, and Sparta Nutrition are the ones that exploded on the scene in a big way this past year.
 Suffice to say, these three companies utterly crushed 2017, as they saw meteoric rises to the tops of the industry bringing well-rounded formulas that delivered the goods to fans young and old.